socialcast/socialcast-command-line/README.md

 ## Copyright

-Copyright (c) 2010 Socialcast Inc.
+Copyright (c) 2011 Socialcast Inc.
-See LICENSE for details.
+See LICENSE.txt for details.